 An anthology, like all books, will be an excellent marketing tool for you as a business owner or for your writing career.
 Therefore, you want to know that the time and capital you are investing in the project will benefit the readers and eventually your career.
 Here are some questions to ask: Who is the book’s primary audience?
 Is that also your ideal client or reader?
 What is the marketing plan, and how long does that plan run?
 It is recommended to promote a book for at least two years after it’s published.
 Unfortunately, for many compilations, there is a huge push right before the release date in an effort to gain bestseller status, and then nothing.
 Those sales are only one day in the life of the book.

 As much as we’ve been warned by our moms not to judge a book by its cover—everyone does.
 We also judge a book by its interior layout, and its editing, or lack thereof.
-In the age of self-publishing, the industry has been inundated by mediocre designs that look like they were created on Microsoft Paint by a second grader.
+In the age of self-publishing, the industry has been inundated by mediocre designs that look like they were created on Microsoft Paint by a second-grader.
 Keeping your business or writing career in mind, when choosing to join efforts with multiple authors, take into consideration what level of design expertise and professional editing will be earmarked for the project.
-Which leads us to the third point.
+This leads us to the third point.

 Taking the Lead